Wednesday's Scottish Gossip

-Scottish Gossip: Celtic, Johnston, Rangers, McLaughlin, McAusland
+Scottish Gossip: Celtic, Johnston, Rangers, McLaughlin, McAusland, Dundee Utd, Hibs

 Last updated on .From the section Scottish